-Service Line: A part of the pipeline distribution system that transports gas from the street main to the individual customer.
+Service Line: A part of the pipeline distribution system that transports gas from the gas main to the building/premise.

-Service Riser: A vertical pipe, adjacent to a customer's facility that runs from the service line to the customer's meter.
+Service Riser: A vertical pipe, adjacent to a customer's building/premise that runs from the service line to the customer's meter.